Paatsjoki

 The Paatsjoki River (Paatsjoki, Paaččjokk, Báhčaveaijohka, Pasvikelva, Pasvik älv, Паз or Патсойоки, Paz or Patsoyoki) is a river that flows through Finland, Norway, and Russia.
 Since 1826, the river has marked parts of the Norway–Russia border, except from 1920 to 1944 when it was along the Finland–Norway border.

-The river is the outlet from the large Lake Inari in Finland and flows through Norway and Russia to discharge into the Bøkfjorden (which later flows into the Varangerfjorden and then the Barents Sea), not far from the town of Kirkenes.
+The river is the outlet for the large Lake Inari in Finland and flows through Norway and Russia to discharge into the Bøkfjorden (which later flows into the Varangerfjorden and then the Barents Sea), not far from the town of Kirkenes.
 The river has a watershed of 18404 km2, and is 145 km long.
 A series of hydroelectric stations, known as the Paatsjoki River Hydroelectric Plants, are along the river.
-Five of those seven power stations, are Russian.
+Five of those seven power stations are Russian.

 The river provides good fishing opportunities for Atlantic salmon, although fishermen must ensure that their fishing lines do not cross the international border.